 "I make sculpture to express the special beauty of imperfect and unique individuals.
 In a culture where the ideal body is so idolized that many starve themselves, work out obsessively, and undergo surgery to achieve society's concept of perfection, the simple beauty of real women goes uncelebrated.
 I work to celebrate the diversity of that beauty."

-Sculptors casting multiples from a mold have generally worked in Plastilina, an oil-based clay that stays pliable, and can be finished after the initial 5 hours of work from life in a studio setting.
+Casting multiples from a mold, I have generally worked in Plastilina, an oil-based clay that stays pliable, and can be finished after the initial 5 hours of work from life in a studio setting.
 Gesture and general musculature can be captured in the initial work.
-Marianne can and does use photographs to capture details of a pose that she wants to cast.
+I can and does use photographs to capture details of a pose that I want to cast.

-She also prefers to make her own waxes, because she likes the opportunity to improve on the first one.
+I also prefer to make my own waxes, because I like the opportunity to improve on the first one.
 True to original multiple works of any sort, some slight and subtle variation appears in each replication of a sculpture.
 The mold becomes successively worn; each wax varies some depending on the season it is made, and the wax used; time spent and tools used vary from piece to piece, the nature of the run at the foundry, etc..
-Thus, the 12th of an edition is as original as the 1st.
+Thus, the 12th of an edition is as original as the 1st."

 In January 2012, Marianne completed her 13th piece, Awakening.
 At 6' tall and 120 pounds, the model presented a wonderful challenge to her , with the final piece elegantly expressing her particular beauty.